ioBroker/dm-utils/README.md

 # dm-utils

-Utility classes for ioBroker adapters to support [ioBroker.dm](https://github.com/UncleSamSwiss/ioBroker.dm).
+Utility classes for ioBroker adapters to support [ioBroker.device-manager](https://github.com/ioBroker/ioBroker.device-manager).

 ## How to use

-Add in your 'io-package.json' the property 'deviceManager: true' to 'common.supportedMessages'.
+Add in your `io-package.json` the property `deviceManager: true` to `common.supportedMessages`.
-Note: If you don't have a 'common.supportedMessages' property yet, you have to add it.
+Note: If you don't have a `common.supportedMessages` property yet, you have to add it.
-Also, if you don't have a 'common.messagebox: true' property yet, you have to add it.
+Also, if you don't have a `common.messagebox: true` property yet, you have to add it.

 In your ioBroker adapter, add a subclass of `DeviceManagement` and override the methods you need (see next chapters):